GENERAL SUPPORT

 • Self-supervised study halls (where available).

-NAMCOL no longer offers daily classes but offers Block
+NAMCOL no longer offers daily classes, but provides block tuition only.
+Block Tuition is provided during school holidays.

-holidays; The current dates below reflect the 2025
+The current dates below reflect the 2026 academic year:

 It is face-to-face classes for learners during school holidays.
-Block Tuition Centre information are available on the website, www.namcol.edu.na or at the nearest regional office.
+Block Tuition centre information is available on the website www.namcol.edu.na or at the nearest regional office.

 No, Secondary Education is offered in a distance mode.
 However, face-to-face classes are offered in blocks during school holidays.

 No, examination registration fees are paid separately at the examination centres at schools where registration for part-time candidates takes place.
-DNEA is responsible for ALL NATIONAL EXAMINATION related matters.
-Please note that enrolling with NAMCOL does not mean that you have registered for the national examinations.
+DNEA is responsible for ALL NATIONAL EXAMINATION-related matters.
+Please note that enrolling with NAMCOL does not mean you have registered for the national examinations.

 Yes, NAMCOL offers scholarships through Regional Councils.
 Application forms will be available from October/November each year

-Study permits: this is a national directive issued by the Ministry of Home Affairs, Immigration, Safety and Security that all students of foreign origin MUST first apply for Study Permits at the Ministry before approaching any educational institution for enrolment; they need to have the following documents:
+Study permits: this is a national directive issued by the Ministry of Home Affairs, Immigration, Safety and Security, which requires all students of foreign origin to apply for Study Permits with the Ministry before approaching any educational institution for enrolment.
+They need to have the following documents:

 • Passport valid for at least a year,